 Our school nurse can be contacted on 01245 459397 for advice regarding childhood illnesses or other health concerns, including mental health issues.

-Information on mental health and wellbeing, healthy lifestyles and advice on some more serious conditions like meningitis and sepsis is also covered in the booklet.
+Information on mental health and wellbeing, healthy lifestyles and advice on some more serious conditions like meningitis and sepsis is covered in the booklet.
 There’s also a handy section on when you should keep your child home from school.

 At Writtle Infant School we are striving to put children’s health and wellbeing as a priority.
 Working with the Children’s Health Project we have created a vision of educating children to have respect for their bodies and minds and to make healthy choices with confidence.
 We want to encourage all children to understand the importance of being healthy and happy and what support we can give if this is difficult.
 We aim to make every child at our school a healthy, active child who is ready to enjoy all aspects of learning.